The Ledger · Public Disclosure Log

 "resolver":{"type":"github_pr","owner":"…","repo":"…","number":N}}'

-Same pass, same discipline: a dispatch card read “Customer engaged: @rios.”
-Real status is awaiting payment or reply — a pipeline opportunity, not a close.
-Reworded to say exactly that.
-No customers to announce yet.
-Said so.
+Separately, a status card read "Customer engaged: @rios."
+The accurate status is awaiting payment or reply — a pipeline opportunity, not a closed customer.
+Corrected to state that directly.
+No customers to report as of this entry.

 151